radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 ## What's so bad about Captive Portal?

-**The user experience (UX) of Captive Portal is flawed from the start**.
+**The user experience (UX) of Captive Portal is flawed**.
 As a user, if I ask my web browser for the news (e.g.- <http://cnn.com>), and get anything else but the news in return, that is **not OK**.
+I am being served alternative facts.

 I'm ready to leave your network, leave your establishment, boycott your brand, and tell everyone I know to avoid your business.

 ![MITM](/assets/images/mitm.jpg)